mmistakes/so-simple-theme/theme-setup.md

 If you'd like to give me credit somewhere on your blog or tweet a shout out to [@mmistakes](https://twitter.com/mmistakes), that would be pretty sweet.

 [^1]: Used to generate absolute urls in *sitemap.xml*, *feed.xml*, and for canonical urls in *head.html*.
-Don't include a trailing `\` in your base url ie: http://mademistakes.com.
-When developing locally remove or comment out this line so local css, js, and images are used.
+Don't include a trailing `/` in your base url ie: http://mademistakes.com.
+When developing locally remove or comment out this line so local CSS, JS, and image assets are used.